matte773/AntimissileSimulation/README.md

   python -m antimissilesim --max_steps 2000
   ```

 - `--missile_position <x y z>`: Initial missile position in 3D space.
-If this flag is left out the inital position will be randomized (recommended).
+If this flag is left out, the initial position will be randomized (recommended to leave out).

   ```sh
   python -m antimissilesim --missile_position 0 0 100
   ```

 - `--antimissile_position <x y z>`: Initial anti-missile position in 3D space.
-If this flag is left out the inital position will be randomized (recommended).
+If this flag is left out, the initial position will be randomized (recommended to leave out).

   ```sh
   python -m antimissilesim --antimissile_position 10 10 200
   ```

 - `--goal_position <x y z>`: Goal position for the missile.
-If this flag is left out the inital position will be randomized (recommended).
+If this flag is left out, the initial position will be randomized (recommended to leave out).

   ```sh
   python -m antimissilesim --goal_position 50 50 0